OpenLiberty/docs-playbook/README.md

    c.
 Click the pencil icon to edit the file.

    d.
 Add the new release version to the `branches` sections of the doc.
-Remove the oldest release from the beginning of the list.
+Remove the oldest quarterly release from the beginning of the list if it is more than 2 years old.

    e.
 After you edit the file, create a pull request into the `prod` branch by clicking the **Propose changes** button.
 Get the pull request reviewed and merge it in.

    f.
+Repeat steps 4a-4e for the [staging](https://github.com/OpenLiberty/docs-playbook/blob/staging/antora-playbook.yml) branch of this repo

-The branches list is specified differently in the draft and staging branches of the docs playbook, which use a wildcard schema to define the branches (for example, `branches: [v*.0.0.*-staging, staging]`).
+   f.
+The branches list is specified differently in the [draft](https://github.com/OpenLiberty/docs-playbook/blob/draft/antora-playbook.yml) branch of the docs playbook, which use a wildcard schema to define the branches (for example, `branches: [v*.0.0.*-draft, draft]`).
 To remove the oldest release, you must exclude the corresponding version branch by appending an exclamation point (`!`) to the branch name, surrounding it in single quotation marks, and adding it to the list of branches.
-For example, to remove 20.0.0.7 from staging, you must specify `branches: [v*.0.0.*-staging, '!v20.0.0.7-staging', staging]`.
+For example, to remove 20.0.0.7 from draft, you must specify `branches: [v*.0.0.*-draft, '!v20.0.0.7-draft', draft]`.
 For each release, add the value that you want to remove to the list.
 Do not replace any existing values.
-For example, to remove v.20.0.0.8, add it to the list instyead of replacing 20.0.0.7: `branches: [v*.0.0.*-staging, '!v20.0.0.7-staging', '!v20.0.0.8-staging', staging]`.
+For example, to remove v.20.0.0.8, add it to the list instead of replacing 20.0.0.7: `branches: [v*.0.0.*-draft, '!v20.0.0.7-draft', '!v20.0.0.8-draft', draft]`.

-   Make this change in both the [draft](https://github.com/OpenLiberty/docs-playbook/blob/draft/antora-playbook.yml) and [staging](https://github.com/OpenLiberty/docs-playbook/blob/staging/antora-playbook.yml) versions of the antora.yaml file by following the same procedure that is described in steps 4c. and 4e., making your PRs to either draft or staging as applicable.
-Note that on staging, you must add values to both the `docs` and `docs-generated` sections.
-The `draft` branch version does not include a docs-generated section and you add the values only to the `docs` section.

-5. Update the `antora.yml` file in the docs repo.
+6. Update the `antora.yml` file in the docs repo.

    This is important so that the staging and draft builds can complete.
 Antora requires all of the versions of `antora.yml` of the branches being used in a build to have a unique version so they need to be updated to be unique from the version just released.
 You can either change the version and commit to draft/staging or create a pull request to do so.

    a.
 In GitHub Desktop, create a new vNext-based branch and give it a descritpive name (eg `22.0.0.9 yaml updates`).

    b.
 In your local GitHub Open Liberty docs folder, open the `antora.yml`file and change the `version` value to the next release `vX.0.0.X` version, incremented from the current release being published to openliberty.io.
 For example, if `22.0.0.6` is being released, set the version to `22.0.0.7`.

    c.
 Create PRs to add this change to both the [`staging`](https://github.com/OpenLiberty/docs/blob/staging/antora.yml) and [`draft`](https://github.com/OpenLiberty/docs/blob/draft/antora.yml) branches.
 Get the PRs reviewed and merge them in.

-6. Once the antora.yml [`staging`](https://github.com/OpenLiberty/docs/blob/staging/antora.yml) and [`draft`](https://github.com/OpenLiberty/docs/blob/draft/antora.yml) versions have been updated in the docs repo, create a pull request from `staging` to `vNext` to update the `antora.yml` version in `vNext`.
+7. Once the antora.yml [`staging`](https://github.com/OpenLiberty/docs/blob/staging/antora.yml) and [`draft`](https://github.com/OpenLiberty/docs/blob/draft/antora.yml) versions have been updated in the docs repo, create a pull request from `staging` to `vNext` to update the `antora.yml` version in `vNext`.

    a.
 Open Github Desktop and select the docs repo